 What are hairballs?

-Also known as trichobezoars (pronounced trike-oh-bee-zohr), hairballs are balls of hair which are ingested during grooming and later vomited from the stomach.
+Also known as trichobezoars (pronounced trike-oh-bee-zohr), hairballs are balls of hair that are ingested during grooming and later vomited from the stomach.

 What causes cats to produce hairballs?